irfanakyavas/irfanakyavas.github.io/_pages/about.md

 _________________

 ## Fields of Interest
-I have past experience studying and working on problems from Modern & Classical Control Systems Theory; Electronics Engineering including Digital Electronics, Embedded Systems, System on Chip System Design, FPGAs; Operations Research and
+I have past experience studying and working on problems in:
 1. Electronics Engineering & Control Systems
    * Modern & Classical Control Systems Theory
    * Modeling of dynamical systems